IFNMG-Almenara/Pharus-Manual/docs/certifi_sub.md

 ---
 id: certifi_sub
-title: Certificado Personalizado
+title: Certificado De Submissão
-sidebar_label: Certificado Personalizado
+sidebar_label: Certificado De Submissão
 ---
 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.